Seven Bridges of Königsberg: Euler's analysis

 Since only the connection information is relevant, the shape of pictorial representations of a graph may be distorted in any way, without changing the graph itself.
-Only the existence (or absence) of an edge between each pair of nodes is significant.
-For example, it does not matter whether the edges drawn are straight or curved, or whether one node is to the left or right of another.
+Only the number of edges (possibly zero) between each pair of nodes is significant.
+It does not, for instance, matter whether the edges drawn are straight or curved, or whether one node is to the left or right of another.

 Next, Euler observed that (except at the endpoints of the walk), whenever one enters a vertex by a bridge, one leaves the vertex by a bridge.
 In other words, during any walk in the graph, the number of times one enters a non-terminal vertex equals the number of times one leaves it.
 Now, if every bridge has been traversed exactly once, it follows that, for each land mass (except for the ones chosen for the start and finish), the number of bridges touching that land mass must be even (half of them, in the particular traversal, will be traversed "toward" the landmass; the other half, "away" from it).
 However, all four of the land masses in the original problem are touched by an odd number of bridges (one is touched by 5 bridges, and each of the other three is touched by 3).
 Since, at most, two land masses can serve as the endpoints of a walk, the proposition of a walk traversing each bridge once leads to a contradiction.